btjones-me/raman_spectroscopy/README.md

 # raman_spectroscopy

-> **_Edit Feb 2023_:**  I see this repo has gained a bit of traction recently, though it's fair to say I'm not overly proud of the coding standards I displayed 7 years ago - if you need help, an explanation, or some amendments, **please feel free to open an issue or PR on this repo and I will review**.
+> **_Edit Feb 2023_:**  I see this repo has gained a bit of traction recently, though it's fair to say I'm not overly proud of the coding standards I displayed 7 years ago - if you need help, an explanation, or some amendments, **please feel free to open an issue or PR on this repo and I will do my best to review**.

 Source code to my 2016 Master's dissertation supplementary code: Developing Sustainable Materials (CZTS) for Thin-Film Solar Devices Using Raman and Photoluminescence Spectroscopy